Steve Cartwright: Later career

 In 2006, Cartwright joined TV Head—later known as TAG Networks—as Executive Producer.
 TAG was a games-on-demand television network.

 In 2008, Cartwright spent several months developing and pursuing VC funding for a Kid's MMO in the vein of Club Penguin.
 This endeavor was abandoned when he joined Slipgate Ironworks The company later became Gazillion Entertainment.

 In 2009, Cartwright joined former colleagues Adam Bellin and Sam Nelson in project design to make sports statistics fun and entertaining.
 The first project, Streakwise Draft Tracker 2011, reached #2 on the App Store.

 In 2010, Cartwright joined RockYou as GM of the Redwood City Games Studio.
 In his first few weeks, he recruited John Yoo, lead designer on Zynga's CityVille, and helped RockYou establish a relationship with John Romero and his new company, Loot Drop.
 After managing through a difficult transition period following the layoff of nearly 1/3 of the company, Cartwright became Sr. Director of Design.
 He then worked closely with Executive Producer Jennifer Gee on the launch of RockYou's Zoo World 2 Facebook project.

 More recently, Cartwright lead the design of Bluescape's real-time cloud-based collaboration system.
-The Bluescape "wall" is currently being used by Lucas Film to plan and storyboard future Star Wars films.
+The Bluescape "wall" is currently being used by Lucasfilm to plan and storyboard future Star Wars films.